-The following protocol is intended for gravity flow column-based protein purification with Strep-Tactin® 4Flow® high capacity.
-For customer specific gravity flow columns, the resin is offered as 50% suspension.
-Prepacked gravity flow columns containing Strep-Tactin® 4Flow® high capacity resin with 0.2 ml, 1 ml, 5 ml or 10 ml column bed volume are offered by IBA Lifesciences.
+The following protocol is intended for gravity flow column-based protein purification with Strep-Tactin® Sepharose®, Superflow® and MacroPrep® or Strep-Tactin® Superflow® high capacity.
+For customer specific gravity flow columns, all Strep-Tactin® resins are offered as 50% suspension.
+Prepacked gravity flow columns containing Strep-Tactin® Sepharose® and Strep-Tactin® Superflow® high capacity with 0.2 ml, 1 ml, 5 ml or 10 ml column bed volume are offered by IBA Lifesciences.
 To allow an efficient purification with Strep-Tactin® we recommend using column purification instead of batch applications.
 It is crucial that protein binding takes place on the column.
-Even pre-incubation of resin and lysate prior to filling the resin into a column can lead to decreased protein yields.
+Even a pre-incubation of resin and lysate prior to filling the resin into a column can lead to decreased protein yields.
 Further, prolonged batch incubations increase the risk of proteolytic degradation of the target protein including cleavage of the tag.
-If batch purification is attempted, the use of MagStrep® Strep-Tactin®XT beads is recommended.
+If batch purification is attempted, the use MagStrep "type 3" XT beads is recommended.